 Ingredients

-- 3 boneless chicken breasts or thighs cut into bite-size pieces
+- 3 boneless chicken breasts cut into bite-size pieces

 - 2 tablespoon Greek yogurt